kinow/nlp-sandbox/README.md

 # NLP Sandbox

-Playing with NLP and Python, using the CLiPS-Pattern app.
+Playing with NLP in Java and Python, using the CLiPS-Pattern, NLTK, OpenNLP and Stanford CoreNLP.